Spiritual, moral, social, cultural development (SMSC) - British Values

 We have high expectations for our children’s behaviour and this is reflected in our school behaviour policy.
 Our children are very clear about the behaviour that we expect and the consequences of not behaving appropriately.
 We expect our children to reflect on inappropriate behaviour and the impact it has on themselves and others.
 All school staff work hard to ensure that the policy is applied fairly and consistently.
 All classes develop an agreed set of ‘class rules’ as part of the ‘Jigsaw’ PSHE programme of work at the start of each academic year.
 Through assemblies and PSHE lessons, children are taught how to develop trust and respect and are supported to know right from wrong and doing the right thing even when it is difficult.
 We use visits from authorities and public bodies, such as the police and our local MP, to talk to the children to explain their role in society.
 Our PSHE programme teaches pupils how to be safe in the real and the on-line world.
 Our children know who they can talk to within school if they feel unsafe.
 We encourage our children to make the right choices within a safe and supportive environment.
 Bullying and racism are not tolerated.
 Our Positive Behaviour and Anti-Bullying policies set out clear guidelines for dealing with any form of aggression, abuse or violence, which extends to children, staff and families.

 Within school, children are encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment.
 Pupils are supported to develop resilience, self-knowledge, self-esteem, self-confidence and the courage to challenge and question.
 Children are encouraged to take responsibility for their behaviour and our pastoral support reinforces the importance of making the right choices.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons.
 Vulnerable pupils are protected and stereotypes challenged.
 The school makes adaptations to ensure an inclusive approach for children with Special Educational Needs, additional needs, cultural, gender or religious considerations.
 A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.
 The school also operates a robust system of logging incidents.
-Pupils have key roles and responsibilities in school, such as school councillors and anti-bullying ambassadors.
+Pupils have key roles and responsibilities in school, such as school councillors.

 Mutual Respect and Tolerance of Those with Different Faiths and Beliefs